Gini coefficient: Mathematical limitations

 Even when the total income of a population is the same, in certain situations two countries with different income distributions can have the same Gini index (e.g. cases when income Lorenz Curves cross).
 Table A illustrates one such situation.
 Both countries have a Gini coefficient of 0.2, but the average income distributions for household groups are different.
 As another example, in a population where the lowest 50% of individuals have no income, and the other 50% have equal income, the Gini coefficient is 0.5; whereas for another population where the lowest 75% of people have 25% of income and the top 25% have 75% of the income, the Gini index is also 0.5.
 Economies with similar incomes and Gini coefficients can have very different income distributions.
 Bellù and Liberati claim that ranking income inequality between two populations is not always possible based on their Gini indices.
-Similarly, computational social scientist Fabian Stephany illustrates that income inequality within the population, e.g., in specific socio-economic groups of same age and education, also remains undetected by conventional Gini indices.
+Similarly, computational social scientist Fabian Stephany illustrates that income inequality within the population, e.g., in specific socioeconomic groups of same age and education, also remains undetected by conventional Gini indices.

-Extreme wealth inequality, yet low-income Gini coefficient
+Income Gini can conceal wealth inequality

 A Gini index does not contain information about absolute national or personal incomes.
-Populations can simultaneously have very low-income Gini indices and very high wealth Gini indexes.
+Populations can simultaneously have very low income Gini indices and very high wealth Gini indexes.
 By measuring inequality in income, the Gini ignores the differential efficiency of the use of household income.
 By ignoring wealth (except as it contributes to income), the Gini can create the appearance of inequality when the people compared are at different stages in their life.
 Wealthy countries such as Sweden can show a low Gini coefficient for the disposable income of 0.31, thereby appearing equal, yet have a very high Gini coefficient for wealth of 0.79 to 0.86, suggesting an extremely unequal wealth distribution in its society.
 These factors are not assessed in income-based Gini.